 Accountants perform debit credit analysis at all times as part of their responsibilities.
-Business transactions occur on a daily basis, and it is the role of the accountant to record the transactions appropriately to determine their impact on the business.
-The transactions are recorded in either the debit or credit side of an account, where the debit is on the left side, and the credit is on the right side.
+Business transactions occur daily, and it is the accountant’s role to record the transactions appropriately to determine their impact on the business.
+The transactions are recorded in both the debit and credit sides of an account, where the debit is on the left side, and the credit is on the right side.

-Debit and credits are accounting entries that are used to monitor money going out of or coming into the business.
-Debit and credit form the backbone of the double-entry system, where every transaction comprises two parts – for every debit transaction, there is a corresponding credit of equal amount.
+Debit and credits are accounting entries used to monitor money going out of or coming into the business.
+Debit and credit form the backbone of the double-entry system, where every transaction comprises two parts – for every debit transaction, there is a corresponding credit of an equal amount.

 - Credit and debit entries are the cornerstones of the double-entry system, which requires every business transaction to be recorded in at least two accounts.

-- Credit and debit entries are used to monitor the money that is coming into and going out of the company.
+- Credit and debit entries are used to monitor the money coming into and going out of the company.

-- When the balance increases, the accounting rule is to debit the asset/expense account and credit the liability/income account.
+- When you have increasing balances, the accounting rule is to debit the asset/expense account and credit the liability/income account.

 How Debit and Credit are Used

 For each transaction, the total dollar amount in the debit and credit columns must always be equal to be considered balanced.
-For example, when you debit account A with $100, there must be a corresponding entry of $100 in the credit column of B. If the accounts do not balance, then it would be impossible to create key financial statements such as bank statements and income statements.
+For example, when you debit account A with $100, there must be a corresponding entry of $100 in the credit column of B. If the accounts do not balance, then you do not have a proper journal entry.

 The Classical Approach to Debit and Credit